 - Timing.
 You can act swiftly to the news.
 For proof, look no further than the timing of earning’s releases.
 Most companies release their earnings at the close of the regular session, and that’s when all the action happens.
-With after-hours trading, you can place trades in reaction to the news without waiting for regular options market hours.
+After-hours trading allows you to place trades reacting to the news without waiting for regular options market hours.

 - Markdowns.
-Even though volatility poses a risk trading after-hours, prices sometimes are more appealing after hours.
+Even though volatility poses a risk in trading after hours, prices are sometimes more appealing after hours.

 - Access To Foreign Market Information.
-Because of the different time zones, activity in foreign markets takes place after U.S. stock market hours.
+Because of the different time zones, foreign market activity occurs after U.S. stock market hours.
 Extended-hours trading keeps you in the know.
-Knowing what is going on in the foreign markets is crucial, as in many cases, it directly impacts U.S. market prices.
+Knowing what is happening in the foreign markets is crucial, as it often directly impacts U.S. market prices.

 Even though there are numerous advantages to trading after hours, you’re faced with several risks that include:

 - Price Uncertainty: Quotes during regular market hours are consolidated.
-All this means is that they're a representation of the prices against all of the open trading venues.
-Obviously, once the market closes, there are fewer venues to compare prices to.
-As a result, the price might not be an accurate representation of what the prices will be when the regular session resumes.
+All this means is they represent the prices against all the open trading venues.
+Once the market closes, there are fewer venues to compare prices to.
+As a result, the price might not accurately represent what the prices will be when the regular session resumes.

-- Lower liquidity: If you’ve spent any time in the after-hours market, you’ll know there are fewer trades happening.
-Because fewer shares are trading, we experience a large price spread between buyers and sellers.
-In some cases, the stocks you want to trade just aren’t available during the after-hours session.
+- Lower liquidity: If you’ve spent time in the after-hours market, you’ll know fewer trades are happening.
+Because fewer shares are trading, buyers and sellers experience a large price spread.
+Sometimes, the stocks you want to trade aren’t available during the after-hours session.
 Apart from this, the lower liquidity can, unfortunately, result in higher trading costs.

-- Restricted Order Types: Only limit orders are allowed when trading after-hours.
-At the same time, this may not be considered a significant risk for traders; you do need to understand its ramifications.
-For example, if the price moves away from the limit order, your trade won't be completed.
-So as to avoid this, ask your broker if they put the trade through the following day.
+- Restricted Order Types: Only limited orders are allowed when trading after hours.
+At the same time, this may not be considered a significant risk for traders; you need to understand its ramifications.
+For example, your trade won’t be completed if the price moves away from the limit order.
+Ask your broker if they put the trade through the following day to avoid this.

-- Poor Fill Price: Your goal when trading is to get the best possible fill price; that’s a no brainer.
-However, when trading outside the options market hours, the best prices may not be available.
+- Poor Fill Price: Your goal when trading is to get the best possible fill price; that’s a no-brainer.
+However, the best prices may not be available when trading outside the options market hours.
 In this case, you are less likely to get reasonable prices when you trade after 4:00.